UN-OCHA/unocha-site/html/modules/custom/unocha_demo_content/README.md

 drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 290' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 289'
 ```
+Also Media dependencies for nodes listed above, and their `file` dependencies.
+And Taxonomy term `taxonomy_term` for Story type.
+`drush sqlq "select * from taxonomy_term_data"`

  See https://www.drupal.org/docs/contributed-modules/default-content-for-d8/defining-default-content